AdobeDocs/advertising.en/help/dsp/audiences/sources/source-adobe-rtcdp.md

 <!-- Any pre-requisite settings within DSP?

-1. Contact `adcloud-support@adobe.com` to enable the account-level “[!UICONTROL LiveRamp segments]” option, which will allow you to target authenticated segments in DSP campaigns once all steps in the activation workflow are completed.
+1. Contact `adcloud-support@adobe.com` to enable the account-level “[!UICONTROL LiveRamp segments]” option, which allows you to target authenticated segments in DSP campaigns once all steps in the activation workflow are completed.

 -->